lawreay/fastphunzira/docs/00-AUTHORITATIVE-SPECIFICATION.md

 * FastPhunzira Technical Architecture & Database Specification.md overlaps with 03 and 04
 * FastPhunzira Screen Map.md overlaps with 06
 * Recommended FastPhunzira Documentation Set.md is a meta-document explaining the documentation model rather than a product specification

+Historical planning and duplicate documents are now archived under `docs/archive/` and should not be treated as the active specification unless required for historical reference.

 ## 18. Implementation Priority